 Conclusion:

+All companies agree that there is no need to specify what subframes can be used beyond the RAN4 requirements that the subframes are not needed for PDCCH monitoring or data transmission/ reception.

+Proposal 12: There is no need to specify which subframes can be used for measurements beyond them not being needed for PDCCH monitoring or data transmission / reception.

 One company proposes that UE support for connected mode measurement is optional without capability signalling.
 Note that RAN2#113-e has already that the feature was optional.